SuryakantKulkarni/100-Days-Of-DevOps-KodeKloud-Challenge-Series/Tasks/Day-48.md

 EOF
 ```
 #### Explanation:
 Creates a YAML file using `cat`.
-We define pod configuration, container, and labels.
+We define the pod configuration, container, and labels.

 Copy-Paste content from YAML File: [Day-48 YAML File →](Configs/Day-48-k8s-Deploy-Pods-in-Kubernetes.yaml)